czekster/BCAS/README.md

 There is one constant that you should consider: $METHOD = 2; (it is currently using the _modified_ DTMC instead of standard DTMC)

 *2. Run the script for a year:*

 PROMPT: perl do-mc.pl 2010

 *3. Observe output in folder ./output/*

 - the following files will be generated:
-  - ./output/all-2010.txt  --> **this is the place with all the results**
+  - ./output/all-2010.txt  --> **this is the file with ALL results**
-  - ./output/dtmc-2010.txt  --> file with all team's DTMC (Discrete Time Markov Chain)
+  - ./output/dtmc-2010.txt  --> file with all team's DTMC (_Discrete Time Markov Chain_)
-  - ./output/ctmc-2010.txt  --> file with all team's CTMC (Continuous Time Markov Chain)
+  - ./output/ctmc-2010.txt  --> file with all team's CTMC (_Continuous Time Markov Chain_)
-  - ./output/mc-only-states-2010.txt  --> shows only the observed states for each team for that year
+  - ./output/mc-only-states-2010.txt  --> shows only the observed states for each team for that year (it could be used to derive another prediction technique)

 *4. Use MS-Excel or similar software to analyse generated output*

 - Look at folder ./spreadsheets/ for examples

 # How to cite this work